 This all reduces the storage costs and enables these vast emporiums of lifestyle to be situated on one super-sized warehouse paddock.

 Throughout the organisational chain, the culture is one of thrift.
 Staff travel economy class.
+Kamprad himself could have afforded an airline but he apparently always flew economy.
 Staff appear as the catalogue models.”Waste is a mortal sin”.
 Ongoing supply chain management includes restructuring suppliers in regional areas.

 The result is an excellent integration of all Activity Systems to strengthen the strategy and block imitators.

-IKEA aims to reduce prices by 2 to 3% per product each year.
+IKEA aims to reduce prices by 2-3% per product each year.
 This may be sustainable with ongoing product innovation.
 It is anticipated they will need twice as much material next year and the supply is at a bottleneck.
 It is uncertain whether they can continue growing at this pace without restructuring materials supply chain.

 Pretax profits are estimated at $1.7 billion.

 The 10% operating margin is very low for the category.
-Revenues growing approx 15% p.a.
-It is in growth, which large-scale rollouts into new markets this year.
+Revenues are growing at approximately 15% p.a.
+It is in growth, with large-scale rollouts into new markets, that brings the scale of revenue, not the margin.

 Challenges – materials are the lynchpin for continued growth at this pace.
 Continued cultural modifications will need to be made to the global ‘template’.